First Time in Tunisia: Everything You Need to Know

 Getting Around

 Hire car: The most flexible option.
 Roads between major cities are good.
 A car is essential for the south and for visiting rural archaeological sites.
-See our car rental guide.
+See our car rental guide, or compare options directly via car hire in Tunisia.

 Louages (shared taxis): The main transport mode for Tunisians between cities.
 Faster than buses, depart when full, and cheap.
 Practical for many routes.
 See the louage guide.